Global Health Research Catalyzer Funding

 It is required that an institutional letter of support come from the LMIC institution where the research will be conducted as well as from the NU PI's division chief and/or department chair.

-7. NIH style biosketches for key personnel
+7. NIH style biosketches or curriculum vitae for key personnel

 Receipt of Award